cybercongress/cyber/computing-the-knowledge.md

 Consistency and availability of a shared state between agents have to be guaranteed by some consensus algorithm.
 We have come to realize that the [Tendermint](https://ipfs.io/ipfs/QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ) consensus algorithm has a good enough balance between the coolness required for our task and the readiness for its production.
 Therefore, go-cyber implementation is based on the Tendermint consensus.

-We have one specific requirement for our computer which is not abundant in existing blockchain world: ability for parallel processing.
+We have one specific requirement which is not abundant in existing blockchain world: ability for parallel processing.
 Existing consensus computers are inherently sequential.
 That is, computation or verification of the state is being done on CPUs.
 Nonetheless, we need to compute ranks.
 So we have to introduce GPU computation to the consensus.
 After some experiments we were able to plugin CUDA computation of rank and reputation right into Tendermint consensus.
 One potential problem of using floating point arithmetics in consensus computing is non-determinism.
 Happily, we were able to solve this problem for our inherently parallel application.
 Euler network has been run last 3 years on different hardware and operation systems.
 So we can be sure that app hash computed on different nodes which include merkle root of graph state is the same.

-The [go-cyber](https://github.com/cybercongress/go-cyber) implementation is a 64-bit Tendermint consensus computer of relevance for 32-byte string-space.
+The [go-cyber](https://github.com/cybercongress/go-cyber) implementation is a 64-bit Tendermint consensus computer of relevance for 32-byte particle space.

 However, we must bind the computation, storage and the bandwidth supply of the consensus computer to a maximized demand for queries.